 A slave will not be instructed by words alone; for though he understands, there will be no response.

-Personal motivation is a big business, and when it comes to getting the workers’ best—talk is cheap.
+Personal motivation is a big business, and when it comes to getting their best from our workers, talk is cheap.

 Translation: Slave

-The Hebrew word for slave, עבד (ʽĕ•ḇĕḏ, pronounced “ěh-věd”), is used almost eight-hundred times in the Bible and appears first in Genesis 9:25-27 as Noah curses Canaan to be a slave of slaves or a servant of servants. ʽĕ•ḇĕḏ is used both of noble, faithful servants, such as the chief steward of Abraham (Genesis 24:2), and of ignoble forced labour by the Egyptians upon the Israelites (Deuteronomy 5:6).
-In the text it is translated as “slave” rather than “servant,” perhaps to emphasize someone reluctant to work.
+The Hebrew word for “slave,” עבד (ʽĕ•ḇĕḏ, pronounced “ěh-věd”), is used almost eight-hundred times in the Bible and appears first in Genesis 9:25-27, when Noah curses Canaan as a slave of slaves, or a servant of servants. ʽĕ•ḇĕḏ can describe both noble, faithful servants, like Abraham’s chief steward (Genesis 24:2), and the ignoble work levies, that the Egyptians forced upon the Israelites (Deuteronomy 5:6).
+In this proverb, it is translated as “slave” rather than “servant,” to emphasize someone reluctant to work, “though he understands.”

 Lazy Employees